Editor’s note: This story was previously published in February 2019. It has been updated and republished.

-Semiconductor stocks are proving to be important drivers of the broader technology sector’s 2018 upside.
+Semiconductor stocks proved to be important drivers of the broader technology sector’s upside in 2018.
 Just look at the widely followed PHLX SOX Semiconductor Sector Index, which is up 9.60% year-to-date.
 Investors looking to profit should consider semiconductor ETFs.

 On the other hand, there are risks associated with semiconductor stocks and exchange-traded funds (ETFs).
-Earlier this month, Morgan Stanley waxed bearish on the semiconductor group:
+Late last year, Morgan Stanley waxed bearish on the semiconductor group:

 “Memory markets have worsened in recent weeks.
 For DRAM [memory chip], demand is weakening, inventory and pricing pressures are building, and vendors are struggling to move bits,” according to Morgan Stanley.
 “In NAND [flash memory], there is just too much supply.
 Earnings risks are emerging from 3Q and our cautious view on memory is playing out.”